Is my immunity waning? Doctors advise Pfizer vaccine recipients not to worry - KTVZ

 One study from Israel covered 4,800 health care workers and showed antibody levels wane rapidly after two doses of vaccine, “especially among men, among persons 65 years of age or older, and among persons with immunosuppression.”

-A second study from Qatar showed protection from the Pfizer vaccine peaked in the first month after vaccination and then begins to wane.
+A second study from Qatar showed protection from the Pfizer vaccine peaked in the first month after vaccination and then began to wane.

 “These findings suggest that a large proportion of the vaccinated population could lose its protection against infection in the coming months, perhaps increasing the potential for new epidemic waves,” the team wrote in a report published in the New England Journal of Medicine.